cloudfoundry/docs-dev-guide/deploy-apps/domains-routes.html.md

 ---
 title: About Domains, Subdomains and Routes
 ---
+_This page assumes that you are using cf v5._

 This page has information about how to specify the route (or URL) that Cloud Foundry uses to direct requests to an application.
 A route is made up of a _subdomain_ and a _domain_ that you can specify when you push an application.